CLFlix/KuroBot/README.md

 By redeeming 300 points, a chatter can trigger this command with the osu! beatmap's link of their choice.
 This map will be the one that has to be the last map of the stream / session.

+### ?gift <@username> \<amount>

+You can gift someone points by using this command!
+It sounds as easy as it is: by gifting some user some amount of points, this amount will be subtracted from your points and added to the receiver's amount of points.

 ### ?vip

 Notifies the streamer that someone claimed the status of VIP for a limited amount of time and automatically tries to assign the VIP role to this user.
 The chatter will need 10.000 points for this.\